 - 1. The maximum District Grant funding will be 50% of the actual Club out of pocket project costs. - 2.
 District Grants may be considered for service or therapeutic animals. - 3.
-No District Grant will be awarded for international programs or travel with the exception of the following: An international project which does not qualify as a Global Grant solely because the projected budget is less than \$30,000 may be proposed and approved for a District Grant subject to the standards for any District Grant. {District Grant Funds may be used to support international travel only as permitted by TRF rules.} This will allow international travel to investigate possible global grants. - 4.
-No District Grant will be approved for donations to another non-profit 501(c)3 without direct Rotarian engagement.
+No District Grant will be awarded for international programs or travel except for the following: An international project which does not qualify as a Global Grant solely because the projected budget is less than \$30,000 may be proposed and approved for a District Grant subject to the standards for any District Grant. {District Grant Funds may be used to support international travel only as permitted by TRF rules.} This will allow international travel to investigate possible global grants. - 4.
+No District Grant will be approved for donations to another non-profit 501(c)3.
+Grants with other nonprofits are allowed so long as there is Rotarian engagement and a program being implemented or a project being completed with the organization tied to the funds - 5.
+Rotarian engagement is critical to all District Grant requests.
 Rotarian engagement is not considered to be the mere presentation of a check.
-Rotarian engagement is considered to mean hands on work or control by Rotarians of at least some aspect of the project. - 5.
+Rotarian engagement is considered hands on work or control by Rotarians of at least some aspect of the project. - 6.
+The SHARE committee places a lower priority on scholarship grant requests. - 7.
 Rotarian engagement on projects is a fundamental aspect of a District Grant being approved and should be the focus of how clubs select District Grant projects.